 What Worries Consumers The Most When Travelling Abroad?

-While 14% of respondents cited foreign transaction fees as their biggest worry when travelling abroad, there are other issues at play that keep international travellers up at night.
+While 14% of respondents cited foreign transaction fees as their biggest worry when travelling abroad, there are other issues at play that keep international travelers up at night.

 Topping the list is losing a credit card or having a credit card stolen.